Talk to someone now. Call our National Helpline 7 days a week, 8am-midnight (AEST/AEDT) on 1800 33 4673. You can also chat online or email

 RESET supports schools and other youth, community and sporting organisations in raising awareness of body image issues, reducing stigma and encouraging help seeking in males.

-The pressures on boys and young men to look and be a certain way are increasing and body dissatisfaction is on the rise.
+The pressures on boys and young men to look and be a certain way are increasing – 84% of 12 – 18 year old males want to be more muscular.

 REGISTER TO ACCESS RESET – FREE

-RESET, which is now available free of charge, is Australia’s first digital education program, produced by the Butterfly Foundation, designed to start a deeper conversation with boys about negative body image and eating disorders.
+RESET is Butterfly’s free digital education program designed to start a deeper conversation with boys about body image and eating disorders.

 “If this helps boys who are struggling with their eating or body image I would see it as a very worthwhile cause, because I understand from personal experience how anxiety and stress can build up and cause us to have distorted ideas about ourselves and how others view us”